automl/HpBandSter/docs/source/quickstart.rst

 Then we'll shutdown the master, but keep the nameserver alive.
 And finally, restarting the optimization run with a new master and a larger budget.

-In the end,  we'll introduce a interactive visualization tool.
+In the end,  we'll introduce an interactive visualization tool.
 With this tool, we can illustrate the progress the optimizer made.

 .. literalinclude:: ../../hpbandster/examples/example_3_warmstarting_visualization/run_me.py